EthanBobrik/Credit-Card-Fraud-Detection/README.md

 2. **Data Preprocessing**

-   - Standardized features using `RobustScaler` to copmensate for the outliers.
+   - Standardized features using `RobustScaler` to compensate for the outliers.
    - Split data into training and testing sets using `train_test_split`.
    - Applied resampling techniques (SMOTE, ADASYN) to balance the dataset.